-"G. Section R202 - Definitions.
-Section R202 - Definitions is amended to replace the definition of crawlspace with the following, and add the following definition of Home Energy Score:
+B. Section R202 - Definitions.
+Section R202 - Definitions is amended to replace the definition of crawlspace with the following, and add the following definition of Crawl Space and Home Energy Score:

-"CRAWL SPACE.
+CRAWL SPACE.
 An underfloor space with a maximum height of 5 feet that is not a basement.

-"HOME ENERGY SCORE.
+HOME ENERGY SCORE.
 Home Energy Score means the score provided by a Home Energy Score Certified Assessor following an assessment of a property, using the Home Energy Score Scoring Methodology developed by the U.S. Department of Energy."

-The following subsections are hereby added to Section 8.02.060 of the Piedmont City Code.
+Section 8.02.060 of the Piedmont City Code is hereby repealed and replaced to read in its entirety as follows: